celestiaorg/docs/docs/nodes/qgb-orchestrator.md

 Now, you can restart the orchestrator, and it should start signing.

+Note: A validator set change is triggered if more than 5% of the total staking power of the network changes (0.5% for BSR).
+This means that even if you change your EVM address, and you don't see your orchestrator signing, it's alright.
+Just wait until the validator set changes, and then your orchestrator will automatically start signing.

 #### Systemd service

 If you want to start the orchestrator as a `systemd` service, you could use the following: